 Am I being too hard on these reviewers?
 Maybe I’m wrong about this, but I just can’t remember ever reading a review or preview of a Wilco show or a Neil Young show or (dare I say) a Radiohead show where the critic felt empowered to reinvent the band’s setlist to his or her own satisfaction, and yet with the Smashing Pumpkins it seems to happen frequently (see: here, here, here, here…).
 The Pumpkins’ setlist in Charlottesville had as many songs off Siamese Dream as off Zeitgeist and more songs from Mellon Collie than from either of those records.
 What journalist would go to a Radiohead show and claim the setlist was “heavy on material from In Rainbows” if it wasn’t?
 This would never happen, right?

-Fan interview from November with Billy Corgan 1:42 am // Monday, July 7, 2008Posted by jjb in interview, radiohead, video, zeitgeist.
+Fan interview from November with Billy Corgan 1:42 am // Monday, July 7, 2008Posted by jjb in interview, zeitgeist, radiohead, video.

 This newly shared video gives good insight into the band’s

 current mindset of eight months ago regarding the album format.
 It was recorded after the final show of the 2007 U.S. tour, November 18 in Dallas.
 Here’s some of what Billy said: